hanad124/tabaarakictV2/README.md

 # Redesigned Tabaarak ICT Website

-During my personal project, I came across the website for `Tabaarak ICT` and was inspired to redesign it with a focus on creating a fun and engaging user experience.
+During my personal projects, I came across the website for `Tabaarak ICT` and was inspired to redesign it with a focus on creating a fun and engaging user experience.
 Using my expertise in web development and modern technologies, I embarked on the task of revamping their website and implementing an advanced and visually impressive user interface (UI).

 [![Portfolio Preview](./public/assets/TABAARAK-ICT%20Thumbnail.svg)](https://tabaarakict.vercel.app/)